coleifer/kt/docs/api.rst

         :return: list of all key/value tuples in database
         :rtype: list

+    .. py:method:: keys_fast()

+        :return: list of all keys in database loaded in a single operation.
+        :rtype: list

+    .. py:method:: items_fast()

+        :return: list of all key/value tuples in database loaded in a single operation.
+        :rtype: list

     .. py:method:: set_index(name, index_type, check_exists=False)

         :param str name: column name to index